cableguy99/docs/docs/general/faq.md

 One for your masternode, and one to make the 50K deposit (this account will receive the rewards).

 #### What is the 'coinbase address'?
-'Coinbase address' is the public address used to run your node and register it to the system.
+'Coinbase address' is the public address used to run your node and register it on the system.

 We recommend using two addresses when running your nodes.
 The public address or 'coinbase address' will only receive transaction fees.